US telecom regulator approves T-Mobile and Sprint merger

 "We've all seen what happens when market concentration increases following a merger."

-The companies have said they would not finalise the deal until an antitrust challenge from more than a dozen US states is resolved.
+The companies have said they would not finalize the deal until an antitrust challenge from more than a dozen US states is resolved.
+They anticipate a closing sometime next year.

+The FCC said T-Mobile and Sprint have committed to deploy 5G service to cover 97 per cent of US customers within three years, and 99 per cent within six years.

+Dish Network, which operates satellite and other pay TV systems, has pledged to deploy a 5G broadband network capable of serving 70 per cent of the US population by June 2023.